-Table 4.7 Relationsh ips ID Domain Relationship name Inverse name Range Cardinality LRM-R1 Res is associated with is associated with Res M to M Definition This relationship links two res that have an association of any kind Scope notes This is a general relationship valid for all entities in the bibliographic universe.
+Table 4.7 Relations ships ID Domain Relationship name Inverse name Range Cardinality LRM-R1 Res is associated with is associated with Res M to M Definition This relationship links two res that have an association of any kind Scope notes This is a general relationship valid for all entities in the bibliographic universe.
 In general, specific refinements would be defined to carry more precise semantics.

-Table 4.7 Relationsh ips Examples Topic to topic, e.g.: {Quantum theory} is associated with {Thermodynamics} Work to work, e.g.: the work titled Through the Looking-Glass and What Alice Found There is associated with the work titled Alice's Adventures in Wonderland Topic to work, e.g.: the character Alice is associated with the work titled Alice's Adventures in Wonderland Person to collective agent, e.g.: Nathaniel Hawthorne is associated with the Phi Beta Kappa Society Person to time-span, e.g.: Emily Dickinson is associated with the time-span from 1830 (the year she was born) to 1886 (the year she died) ID Domain Relationship name Inverse name Range Cardinality LRM-R2 Work is realized through realizes Expression 1 to M Definition This relationship links the same intellectual or a work with any of the artistic content expressions whi ch convey Scope notes Examples model through this relawork represented by an expressions of a work abetween a work and the establish a "sibling" rework. • The work known musical notation from 1989 by E ID Domain Relationship name Inverse name Range Cardinality LRM-R3 Expression is embodied in embodies Manifestation M to M Definition This relationship links an expression with a manifestation in which the expression appears Scope notes A manifestation may embody one or more expressions and any expression may be embodied in one or more manifestations.
-This logical connection serves as the basis both for identifying the specific expression or expressions of a work or works embodied in an individual manifestation and for ensuring that all manifestations of the same expression are linked back to that expression.
-Examples arrangement of tation of Hans Günter I Mozart's Eine kleine N on by Henry Lemoine id lachtmusik is em abodied in the
+ships Examples Topic to topic, e.g.: {Quantum theory} is associated with {Thermodynamics} Work to work, e.g.: the work titled Through the Looking-Oand What Alice Found There is associated with the work Alice's Adventures in Wonderland Topic to work, e.g.: the character Alice is associated with work titled Alice's Adventures in Wonderland Person to collective agent, e.g.: Nathaniel Hawthorne is associated with the Phi Beta Kappa Society Person to time-span, e.g.: Emily Dickinson is associated the time-span from 1830 (the year she was born) to 1886 year she died) ID Domain Relationship name Inverse name Range Cardinality LRM-R2 Work is realized through realizes Expression 1 to M Definition This relationship links the same intellectual of of the expression s which convey Scope notes Examples The logical connection between work and expression , as reflected in the model through this relationship, serves as the basis both for identifying the work represented by an individual expression and for ensuring that all expressions of a work are linked to the work .
+Indirectly the relationships between a work and the various expressions of that work also serve to establish a "sibling" relationship between the various expressions of the work . • The work known as Eine kleine Nachtmusik is realized through the musical notation found in the editions of Eine kleine Nachtmusik from 1989 by Bärenreiter, ISBN 3-370-00301-5, Deutscher Verlag f lated edition by Bi ID Domain Relationship name Inverse name Range Cardinality LRM-R3 Expression is embodied in embodies Manifestation M to M Definition This relationship links an expression with a manifestation in which the expression appears Scope notes Examples A manifestation may embody one or more expressions and any expression may be embodied in one or more manifestations.
+This logical connection serves as the basis both for identifying the specific expression or expressions of a work or works embodied in an individual manifestation and for ensuring that all manifestations of the same expression are linked back to that expression. • The musical notation of Hans Günter Heumann's piano arrangement of Mozart's Eine kleine Nachtmusik is embodied in the 1996 publication by Henry Lemoine identified by plate number 26336HL